kidpollo/fullstack-kitchen-sink-2024/README.md

 adding a simple wrapper using UIX that enables me to have a React context written in Clojurescript that handles the communication with the backend and the business logic.
 I could expand on this much more, but I'll let you look at the `src` folder on the Frontend app to see how simple the integration is.
-I think the steps to get a setup similar to this one are not too complicated.
-I am sure there could be some automation around this.
 See the configuration below:

 ### Setup

 The following is all you need to get the Krell wrapper and start writing modern React with UIX.
 These changes have already been applied in this repo.

 ``` bash
 bunx react-native@latest init TodoApp